DrAma999/LittleBlueTooth/README.md

 }
 ```

-After that is just a matter of call the write method.
+After that is just a matter of call the write publisher.

 ```
 littleBT.write(to: charateristic, value: ledState)